Charles Bayliss: Personal life

+Legacy

 In 1951 approximately 3,500 glass plate photographic negatives were found in the possession of Bernhardt Holtermann's descendants.
 They were subsequently donated to the Mitchell Library (within the NSW State Library) in Sydney and form the basis of the "Holtermann Collection."
 In fact, Beaufoy Merlin and Charles Bayliss were the photographers.

 On 7 March 1953, Eric Bayliss, a son of Charles Bayliss, wrote a letter to the Sydney Morning Herald regarding his father's work.
-He quoted from an obituary for Bayliss, which appeared in the "Australian Photographical Review" on 19 June 1897, two weeks after the death of Bayliss: "He also took the well-known panorama of Sydney and the harbour from the great dome of the Garden Palace in the Domain and, to get this, performed some astonishing and risky feats of climbing and balancing on the outside of the dome.
+He quoted from an obituary for Bayliss, which appeared in the Australasian Photo-Review on 19 June 1897, two weeks after the death of Bayliss: "He also took the well-known panorama of Sydney and the harbour from the great dome of the Garden Palace in the Domain and, to get this, performed some astonishing and risky feats of climbing and balancing on the outside of the dome.
 The picture was taken on a series of 18in x 22in plates and, when completed, formed a panoramic view nearly 20ft in length..."

 In the letter to the newspaper, Eric Bayliss himself then went on to note that: "These, as well as all other work by him, were taken on 'wet plate' negatives.
 He took a vast number of photographs of Sydney, the suburbs, mountains, and country, as far as the Victorian border, as well as groups and portraits.
 After Beaufoy Merlin's death, Charles Bayliss took over the business and carried on in his own name until his death.
 Many of the photographs found in the shed on the property owned by Mr. Holtermann were taken by Charles Bayliss."
 Holtermann and Bayliss together made the largest glass plate negatives produced in the nineteenth century.
 These were made in Holtermann's tower in 1875, and three are held in the Holtermann Collection at the State Library of New South Wales.